gregfoletta/Articles/content/post/2022-01-24-poor-persons-wind-tunnel/index.markdown

 The second position which we will call being on the 'drops' looked like this:

 <img src="drops.jpg" style="width:40%;height:40%;" style="display: block; margin: auto;" />

 For each position the pace was slowly increasing from 10km/h to to 45km/h in approximately 10km/h increments.
-For each increment level, the pace was held as close as possible to constant for two laps, increasing to three laps for higher speeds in order to get enough samples.
+For each increment level, the pace was held as close as possible to constant for two laps, increasing to three laps for higher velocities in order to get enough samples.

 The experimental environemnt is far from clean, with two main external elements affecting our data generation process: wind, and the lumpyness of the velodrome.
 Because we are moving around and oval, both of these external elements will add noise to the data, but shouldn't bias it in any one direction.
 If there was any biasing effect it would be from wind gusts.